wangcb0906/Assignments-of-Course-IPCV-at-UdS/README.md

-# -Assignments-Course-at-UdS-Image-Processing-and-Computer-Vision
+# Assignments-of-Course-IPCV-at-UdS

-This is the repo for the assignments of course IPCV in 25SS at Saarland University
+This is the repo for the assignments of course Image Processing and Computer Vision in 25SS at Saarland University

+Group member:
+(dictionary order)
+Chongbiao Wang
+Ishika
+Ipek Günaltay